Campionnn/ADFK/README.md

 Miscellaneous
 * All instances of Roblox must be on the primary monitor or only have 1 monitor turned on
+* This has only been extensively tested on 1920x1080 and 2560x1440 resolutions and may not work on other resolutions

 ### Running from source
 1. Install Python 3.8 or higher